MacDue/Mank-Spec/spec/expressions.md

 Return = TypeAnnotation ;
 ```

-Type annotations for lambda paramters and return types are optional and can be (in most cases),
+Type annotations for lambda parameters and return types are optional and can be (in most cases),
 inferred based on the context and usage of the lambda.
 If the types cannot be inferred the lambda is invalid.